Semi-explicit integration of second order for weakly coupled poroelasticity: Introduction

 System~\eqref{eq:poroAbstract} may also be written in operator form in the dual spaces of $\V$ and~$\Q$.
 For this, let $\calA$, $\calB$, $\calC$, and $\calD$ denote the operators corresponding to the bilinear forms $a$, $b$, $c$, and $d$, respectively.
 Then, \eqref{eq:poroAbstract} is equivalent to

 It remains to discuss the properties of the bilinear forms.
-The bilinear form $a\colon \V\times\V\to \R$ is symmetric, elliptic, and bounded, i.e., there exist positive constants $c_a, C_a > 0$ such that
+The bilinear form $a\colon \V\times\V\to \R$ is symmetric, elliptic, and bounded, i.e., there exist positive constants $c_a, C_a$ such that

 for all~$u, v\in \V$.
-We would like to emphasize that $a$ is well-known from the theory of linear elasticity and that the ellipticity follows from Korn's inequality~\cite[Th.~6.3.4]{Cia88}.
-Similarly, $b\colon \Q\times\Q\to \R$ is symmetric, elliptic, and bounded in~$\Q$, i.e., there exist positive constants $c_b, C_b > 0$ such that
+We would like to emphasize that $a$ is well known from the theory of linear elasticity and that the ellipticity follows from Korn's inequality~\cite[Th.~6.3.4]{Cia88}.
+Similarly, $b\colon \Q\times\Q\to \R$ is symmetric, elliptic, and bounded in~$\Q$, i.e., there exist positive constants $c_b, C_b$ such that

 for all~$p, q\in \Q$.
 The bilinear form $c \colon \cHQ\times \cHQ\to\R$ simply involves the multiplication by a (positive) constant and, hence, defines an inner product in the pivot space~$\cHQ$.
-In more detail, there exist positive constants $c_c, C_c > 0$ such that
+In more detail, there exist positive constants $c_c, C_c$ such that

 for all~$p, q\in \cHQ$.
-The remaining bilinear form~$d\colon \V\times\cHQ\to \R$ models the coupling and is continuous, i.e., there exists a positive constant $C_d > 0$ such that
+The remaining bilinear form~$d\colon \V\times\cHQ\to \R$ models the coupling and is continuous, i.e., there exists a positive constant $C_d$ such that

-for all~$u \in \V$ and $p\in \cHQ$. \begin{remark} System~\eqref{eq:poroAbstract} can also be used to model linear thermoelasticity, which consideres the displacement of a material due to temperature changes~\cite{Bio56}.
-More generally, system~\eqref{eq:poroAbstract} is an elliptic-parabolic system, where the elliptic part (modeled by $a$) and the parabolic part (modeled by $b$ and $c$) are coupled through the bilinear form~$d$. \end{remark}
+for all~$u \in \V$ and $p\in \cHQ$. \begin{remark} System~\eqref{eq:poroAbstract} can also be used to model linear thermoelasticity, which considers the displacement of a material due to temperature changes~\cite{Bio56}.
+More generally, system~\eqref{eq:poroAbstract} is an elliptic--parabolic system, where the elliptic part (modeled by $a$) and the parabolic part (modeled by $b$ and $c$) are coupled through the bilinear form~$d$.
+We emphasize that the forthcoming analysis does not depend on the specific application, but only on the properties of the bilinear forms introduced above. \end{remark}